Each receipt contains a link to view it in a browser, and a unique receipt number that’s useful when looking up payment information.

 When a payment is refunded, Stripe can automatically send a receipt to the same email address provided in the original charge.
 You can also use the Dashboard to manually send a copy of the refund receipt.
 To enable automated refund receipts, toggle Refunds on in your Customer emails settings

 Stripe creates a receipt when a customer pays an invoice or makes any subscription payment.
 Receipts for subscription and invoice payments are itemized to include line items, discounts, and taxes.
 After payment, the Hosted Invoice Page includes a link to a receipt that the customer can download for their own records.

 Receipt settings depend on the charge and account type:

 Direct charges: Receipts use the connected account’s Customer emails, Branding, and Public details settings.

 Platform accounts that create charges on Standard accounts can send a receipt for a connected account by passing

 receipt_email when making a charge request.

-You can configure email settings for both your platform and Standard accounts in the Dashboard.
-For Express and Custom accounts, the platform configures the settings for the connected account through the connected account’s branding settings.
+Configure receipt settings for a platform or Standard account in the account’s Dashboard.
+For Express and Custom accounts, the platform configures receipt settings for the connected account through the connected account’s Branding settings.